3-Crossed Module Structure in the Five-Dimensional Topological Axion Electrodynamics: Summary and Discussion

-In Sec. \ref{sec:str}, we reformulated these symmetries in terms of the four-group gauge theory, and extracted 3-crossed module structure.
-Similar to the TAE case \cite{Hidaka:2021kkf,Hidaka:2021mml}, the modifications of the background gauge fields and the flat conection conditions can be interpreted as a vanishing fake curvature conditions.
-To make this interpretation clearer, we first combined background gauge fields for each degrees, and then defined how the 3-crossed module operations act on these fields.
-From these operations, we could identify 3-crossed module structure, since background fields encode the higeher-group structure of the theory, as discussed above.
-In particular, we found that the $HL$-Peiffer lifting, one of the 3-crossed module operation, is nontrivial, and these operations satisfy the axioms of 3-crossed module given in App.~\ref{App:3CM}.
-Finally, we showed that the modified gauge transformation laws introduced in Sec. \ref{sec:BGgauge} can be systematically obtained from the general transfromation laws of four-group gauge theory.
+In Sec. \ref{sec:str}, we reformulated these symmetries in terms of the four-group gauge theory, and extracted a 3-crossed module structure.
+Similar to the TAE case \cite{Hidaka:2021kkf,Hidaka:2021mml}, the modifications of the background gauge fields and the flat connection conditions can be interpreted as vanishing fake curvature conditions.
+To make this interpretation clearer, we first combined background gauge fields for each degree and then defined how the 3-crossed module operations act on these fields.
+From these operations, we could identify a 3-crossed module structure, since background fields encode the higher-group structure of the theory, as discussed above.
+In particular, we found that the $HL$-Peiffer lifting, one of the 3-crossed module operations, is nontrivial, and these operations satisfy the axioms of a 3-crossed module given in App.~\ref{App:3CM}.
+Finally, we showed that the modified gauge transformation laws introduced in Sec. \ref{sec:BGgauge} can be systematically obtained from the general transformation laws of four-group gauge theory.

 Our analysis confirms that the 3-crossed module, motivated by higher-group symmetry data, consistently reproduces the higher-group symmetry structure of the theory.
 In particular, we identified a nontrivial $HL$-Peiffer lifting, which constitutes one of the key operations of the 3-crossed module.
 We believe that the present work provides a concrete demonstration of how partial algebraic data, such as 3-crossed modules, can be extracted, at least partially, from physical symmetry structures.